Streaming Data Pipelines, Apache Kafka, Stream Processing, Real-Time Architecture, Data Ingestion, CDC

 • Elastic Buffering: Acts as shock absorber between fast producers and slow consumers.
 Events accumulate safely if processing falls behind.

-Partition sizing guidance: Start with 1-2 partitions per expected peak consumer instance.
+Partition sizing guidance: Kafka topics are divided into partitions that enable parallel processing across consumer groups.
+Start with 1-2 partitions per expected peak consumer instance.
 For 10 anticipated consumers, begin with 10-20 partitions.
 Monitor consumer lag and adjust upward as needed.
+For detailed information on how consumers coordinate partition assignment and track offsets, see Kafka Consumer Groups Explained and Consumer Lag: Monitoring and Managing Streaming Health.

 Processing Layer: Transforming Streams in Motion